serverdensity/sd-agent-core-plugins/spark/README.md

 Set `spark_url` and `spark_cluster_mode` according to how you're running Spark.

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending Spark metrics to Datadog.
+Restart the Agent to start sending Spark metrics to Server Density.

 ### Validation